 How you begin your smart factory transformation will depend on where you are now and which processes are the most critical to your business.
-An initial systems audit will help you analyze and take stock of existing processes, assets, and business systems.
+An initial systems audit will help you analyse and take stock of existing processes, assets, and business systems.
 Before you can begin to automate workflows and manufacturing processes, you will need to assess what they look like today.

 At the outset of your digital transformation journey, it’s also important to remember that the “smart” in a smart factory comes from its advanced data analysis and data management capacity.
 A modern database and a robust ERP system are the brains behind a smart factory.
 They support the advanced functionality that drives the system.
 A major factor in the success of any smart factory transformation will be the capability of existing business systems to manage Big Data and to integrate technologies like AI, machine learning, and advanced analytics.

 Finally, one of the best things about smart factory transformation is that, to be effective, it doesn’t have to happen all at once.
 Nor does it require existing business activities to be interrupted or paused.
-Every initiative a business takes to modernize and optimize their digital systems will bring them a step closer to a fully integrated smart factory.
-Furthermore, by their very nature, smart factory technologies gather and analyze data.
+Every initiative a business takes to modernize and optimise their digital systems will bring them a step closer to a fully integrated smart factory.
+Furthermore, by their very nature, smart factory technologies gather and analyse data.
 This means that the impact and ROI of any new digital technologies can – from the moment of installation – be measured and assessed.

 Smart factories in action